Transverse Energy per Charged Particle in Heavy-Ion Collisions: Role of Collective Flow: Abstract

 \section{Abstract}

-The ratio of (pseudo)rapidity density of transverse energy and the (pseudo)rapidity density of charged particles, which is a measure of the mean transverse energy per particle, is an important observable in high energy heavy-ion collisions, which reveals about the mechanism of particle production and the freeze-out criteria.
-Its collision energy and centrality dependence is exactly like the chemical freeze-out temperature till top RHIC energy.
-The LHC measurement at $\sqrt{s_{NN}}$ = 2.76 TeV brings up new challenges to rule out the mechanisms of gluon saturation or non-equilibrium phenomena being prevalent at high energies, which could contribute to the above observable.
-The Statistical Hadron Gas Model (SHGM) with a static fireball approximation has been successful in describing both the centrality and energy dependence till top RHIC energies.
-However, the SHGM predictions for higher energies are highly underestimated by the LHC data.
-In order to understand this, we have incorporated radial flow effect in an excluded volume SHGM.
-The hard-core radius of baryons at lower collision energies plays an important role in the description of a hadronic system.
-In view of this, in order to make a complete energy dependence study from FAIR to LHC energies, we have considered an excluded volume SHGM.
-Our studies suggest that the collective flow plays an important role in describing $E_{T}/N_{ch}$ and it could be one of the possible parameters to explain the jump observed in $E_{T}/N_{ch}$ from RHIC to LHC energies.
-Predictions for the LHC measurements at $\sqrt{s_{NN}}$ = 5.02 TeV are given.
+{The ratio of (pseudo)rapidity density of transverse energy and the (pseudo)rapidity density of charged particles, which is a measure of the mean transverse energy per particle, is an important observable in high energy heavy-ion collisions.
+This ratio reveals information about the mechanism of particle production and the freeze-out criteria.
+Its collision energy and centrality dependence is almost similar to the chemical freeze-out temperature till top Relativistic Heavy-Ion Collider (RHIC) energy.
+The Large Hadron Collider (LHC) measurement at $\sqrt{s_{NN}}$ = 2.76 TeV brings up new challenges towards understanding the phenomena like gluon saturation and role of collective flow etc. being prevalent at high energies, which could contribute to the above observable.
+Statistical Hadron Gas Model (SHGM) with a static fireball approximation has been successful in describing both the centrality and energy dependence until top RHIC energies.
+However, the SHGM predictions for higher energies lie well below the LHC data.
+In order to understand this, we have incorporated collective flow in an excluded-volume SHGM (EV-SHGM).
+Our studies suggest that the collective flow plays an important role in describing $E_{T}/N_{ch}$ and it could be one of the possible parameters to explain the rise observed in $E_{T}/N_{ch}$ from RHIC to LHC energies.
+Predictions are made for $E_{T}/N_{ch}$, participant pair normalized transverse energy per unit rapidity and the Bjorken energy density for Pb+Pb collisions at $\sqrt{s_{NN}}$ = 5.02 TeV at the Large Hadron Collider.}